cspr-rad/kairos-spec/test-strategy/main.typ

 == Availability
 The system should be always available.
-Unavailability of our system could cause financial damage to users.
+Unavailability of our system could cause financial damage to users, as well as trust issues towards the operators.

 == Reliability
-We want to ensure that our system operates consistently and reliably under normal and expected conditions.
+We want to ensure that our system operates consistently and reliably under **normal and expected** conditions.

 == Resiliency
-We want to ensure that our system operates consistently and reliably under potentially abnormal and unexpected conditions.
+We want to ensure that our system operates consistently and reliably under potentially **abnormal and unexpected** conditions.

 == Efficiency
 Our system should use it's resources efficiently with respect to the complexity of the executed task.
 For a user a more efficient use of resources has two
 implications:
 1. It improves the experience as the system should be more responsive and fast
-2. With respect to zero-knowledge proofs it benefits our users by enabling us to charge less usage fees
+2. With respect to zero-knowledge proofs it benefits our users by enabling the operator to charge less usage fees

 It has also implications on other objectives listed here like reliability, resiliency, performance, and scalability.

 == Performance
 Our system should be fast.
+This will improve the user experience of the system.

 == Portability
 Our system should be installable and usable on many different operating systems, hardware platforms or devices.
 The service side should be installable and usable in any environment whether in the cloud or on a self-hosted server.
+This will allow the operator to target a bigger user audience, and make the operator independent from the available/ chosen infrastructure.

 == Usability
 Our system should provide a good user experience for the targeted audience.
+This builds more confidence from users towards the operator and will help with a faster user adoption.

 == Scalability
 Our system should be scalable.
-TODO
+This will enable the operator to increase/ decrease the amount of infrastructure with respect to the demand.

 == Security
 Our system should be secure.
 An insecure system could cause financial damage